csm_tansania_schneiderei_186.1507_cfb8c2a559.jpg

 Activities

-• Promoting vocational training for particularly vulnerable young people.
+• Promotion of vocational training for particularly vulnerable young people

 • Improved barrier-free infrastructure at vocational training centers.